Open modules samples

 Core ML |

-HAL samples
+HAL Samples

-HAL is the API to access camera features in a generic way (i.e. hiding the hardware specificities of each device).
+HAL is the API to access camera functionalities in a generic way (i.e. hiding the hardware specificities of each device).
 You can discover how to operate and tune sensors and cameras using this API.
 The samples listed in the table below can be used as starting point.

 Note